godenishant1/personalportfolio/README.md

 # vcard personalportfoliowebsite
-vCard is a fully responsive personal portfolio website, responsive for all devices.

 vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.